The spectral characteristics of the Sturm Hamiltonian with eventually periodic type: Introduction

 where $\alpha\in\I:=[0,1]\setminus\Q$ is the {\it frequency}, $\lambda >0$ is the {\it coupling constant} and $\theta\in [0,1)$ is the {\it phase} (where $\chi_A$ is the indicator function of the set $A$).
 It is well-known that the spectrum of $H_{\alpha,\lambda,\theta}$ is independent of $\theta$ (see \cite{BIST1989}).
 We denote the spectrum by $\Sigma_{\alpha,\lambda}$.

 Another spectral object is the so-called {\it density of states measure (DOS)} $\mathcal{N}_{\alpha,\lambda}$ supported on $\Sigma_{\alpha,\lambda}$, which is defined by

-Since the operator $H_{\alpha,\lambda,\theta}$ has purely singular continuous spectrum (see \cite{DKL2000}), the RAGE Theorem (see, e.g., \cite[Theorem XI.115]{RS1979}) suggests that when studying the Schr\"odinger time evolution for this Schrödinger operator, that is, $e^{-itH_{\alpha,\lambda,\theta}}$ for some initial state $\psi\in\ell^2(\Z)$, one should consider time-averaged quantities (see for example \cite{La1996,DT2010}).
-For $p>0$, consider the $p$-th moment of the position operator,
+Since the operator $H_{\alpha,\lambda,\theta}$ has purely singular continuous spectrum (see \cite{DKL2000}), the RAGE Theorem (see, e.g., \cite[Theorem XI.115]{RS1979}) implies that when studying the Schr\"odinger time evolution associated with this Schr\"odinger operator, i.e., $e^{-itH_{\alpha,\lambda,\theta}} \psi$ for some initial state $\psi \in \ell^2(\mathbb{Z})$ one should consider time-averaged quantities.
+For simplicity, we focus on initial states of the form $\delta_n$ with $n \in \mathbb{Z}$.
+Since spatial translation merely induces a phase adjustment, we may without loss of generality restrict our attention to the specific case $\psi = \delta_0$.
+The time-averaged spreading of $e^{-itH_{\alpha,\lambda,\theta}} \delta_0$ is typically characterized on a power-law scale, as illustrated in, for example, \cite{La1996,DT2010}.
+For $ p > 0$, we consider the $ p$-th moment of the position operator,

 Then, define the upper and lower transport exponents $\beta ^+(\lambda,p)$ and $\beta^-(\lambda,p)$ as:

 The transport exponents $\beta^{\pm}(\lambda,p)$ belong to $[0,1]$ and are non-decreasing in $p$ (see, e.g.,\cite{DT2010}), and hence the following limits exist uniformly in $\theta\in[0,1)$: